tailieuweb/training-cms/wp-content/plugins/custom-css-js/readme.txt

 == Changelog ==

+= 3.38.1 =
+* 12/02/2021
+* Fix: revert the code related to the compatibility with the `HTML Editor Syntax Highlighter` plugin

+= 3.38 =
+* 11/09/2021
+* Fix: escape labels on the "Add new custom code" page
+* Feature: Keep the last cursor position in the editor and let the editor get focus when the page loads

 = 3.37 =
 * 07/12/2021
 * Fix: allow the TablePress plugin to load its JS files on the "Add custom code" page in admin